barchart/alerting-service-public/docs/content/product_overview.md

 ## Data Feed Catalog

 Barchart offers an exhaustive array of real-time **market data** feeds from exchanges around the world — consult our [website](https://www.barchart.com/solutions/data/market) for specifics.
 Furthermore, Barchart offers supplemental/derived data feeds like news articles, technical analysis, and opinions.
 The Barchart Alerting Service can monitor any of these feeds.

-Refer to the [Appendix: Data Feed Catalog](/content/appendices/data_feeds) for full listing.
+Refer to the [Appendix: Data Feed Catalog](/content/appendices/data_feeds) section for a complete listing of feed attributes which can be monitored.
 Here are some examples:

-* Price Data (real-time or delayed)
+* Price Dat
 	* Trades and Quotes
 	* New Highs and Lows
 	* Prior Day Prices and Gaps
-	* More...
 * Technical Analysis Data
 	* Support and Resistance
 	* Moving averages
 	* Stochastic indicators
-	* More...
 * News Feeds
 	* Associated Press
 	* Comtex News Network
 	* PR Newswire
-	* More...
 * Commodity Cash Bid Data
 	* Grain Basis Prices
 	* Grain Cash Prices
-	* More...

 ## Supported Environments